Today In History logo TIH

 The Spanish promised safe passage if Haarlem surrendered.
 They lied.
 After seven months of siege—12,000 citizens dead from starvation, the garrison reduced to eating rats and leather—the city opened its gates on July 13, 1573.
 Don Fadrique's troops immediately executed 2,300 defenders and drowned the German mercenaries who'd switched sides.
 The brutality backfired spectacularly.
 Every Dutch city that heard what happened at Haarlem fought harder, longer.
 Alkmaar held out two months later.
 The Spanish had won a city but guaranteed they'd lose the war.

-English ships from the Levant Company repelled a fleet of eleven Spanish and Maltese galleys off Pantelleria, securing vital trade routes through the Mediterranean.
-This victory proved English naval resilience against superior numbers just as tensions with Spain escalated toward full-scale war.
+English ships from the Levant Company repelled a fleet of eleven Spanish and Maltese galleys off the Mediterranean island of Pantelleria, securing vital trade routes through contested waters.
+The outnumbered English vessels used superior gunnery and tight formation sailing to devastate the attackers.
+This victory demonstrated English naval resilience against numerically superior forces and bolstered confidence in London's ability to protect its eastern Mediterranean commerce just as tensions with Spain escalated toward full-scale war.

 The Continental Congress banned slavery in 787,000 square miles of American territory—then let Kentucky, Tennessee, A…